IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Model GetBasketById Command](images/create-getBasketByIdCommand.png)

 >[!Note]
-> In the service designer we have used both the `Map from Domain` and `Map to Domain Data`, both mechanisms create design time links between the domain and services allowing modules to use this information.
-This mappings are visualize by left and right facing arrows respectively.
+> In the service designer we have used both the `Map from Domain` and `Map to Domain Data`, both mechanisms create design time links between the domain and services allowing modules to be aware of these relationships.
+These mappings are visualized by left and right facing arrows respectively.
 Right facing arrows are typically used for inbound contracts like Command and Queries.
 Left facing arrows are typically used for outbound contracts, which Dto's typically are.

 Again. lets look at the results of your modelling.